← All lessons

 teach

-Every prompt hides five decisions — find them before you start.
+Every prompt hides five decisions you must make before drafting.

-Audience and purpose are the two most important things to nail down, because they control everything else — the words you choose, the tone you use, even what examples work.
-Imagine writing about the same rained-out sports carnival for two different readers: an email to a teacher politely asks to reschedule and stays brief and respectful, but a diary entry can wander around your feelings and the soggy afternoon.
-If you can't say who your reader is and what you want them to think, feel, or do after reading, you're not ready to write yet.
-Markers can tell within a paragraph whether the writer actually had a reader in mind.
+Audience and purpose matter most because they control tone and content.
+An email asking a busy teacher for a favour is written differently from a diary entry about the same day, even if both describe the same event.
+Picture two pieces about a rained-out sports carnival: the email to a teacher politely requests a reschedule and stays brief and respectful, while the diary entry can linger on disappointment and weather in a personal, reflective voice.
+If you cannot say who the reader is and what they should think, feel, or do after reading, you are not ready to draft.
+Markers can tell within a paragraph whether a writer has held the reader in mind.

-Writing out the five things also protects you from drifting off topic.
-When you can see the task, audience, purpose, form, and constraints written at the top of your page, you can check every paragraph against them.
-Imagine you're writing to persuade a principal to keep the library open later, but halfway through you get excited and write a whole paragraph about your favourite book.
-That paragraph might be great — but it's not doing the persuasive job the prompt asked for, so it needs to go.
-This check costs two minutes and rescues the whole piece.
+Decoding also protects you from drifting.
+When you have written the task, audience, purpose, form, and constraints at the top of your page, you can check every paragraph against them.
+If a sentence does not serve the task or the reader, it is probably padding.
+Suppose the task is to persuade a principal to keep the library open later, but halfway through the draft a paragraph turns into a story about a favourite book; that paragraph, however well written, has drifted from the task and should be cut or rewritten so it serves the persuasive purpose.
+This habit costs two minutes and saves the whole piece.

-Here's what decoding looks like on a real prompt: 'A new student is joining your class next week.
+Here is decoding applied to a real prompt: 'A new student is joining your class next week.
 Write an email welcoming them and explaining one thing that will help them settle in.'
-The task is to welcome the new student and give them one settling-in tip — not a tour of the whole school.
-The audience is a nervous classmate about your own age, so you want to sound warm and easy to read, not stiff and formal.
-The purpose is to make them feel expected and to hand them one concrete, useful tip — vague comfort like 'school is fine' won't cut it on its own.
-The form is an email, which means a greeting, a body, and a sign-off are expected, not optional.
-The constraint is the word 'one' next to 'tip' — a list of five good tips would actually break the task.
-Five short lines to capture all that, and then every choice you make in the email can be checked against them.
-That's decoding: a plan, not a draft, and short enough to write in under a minute.
+The task is to welcome the new student and give them one settling-in tip, not to describe your whole school.
+The audience is a nervous classmate roughly your own age, so the tone should be warm and plain rather than formal or distant.
+The purpose is to make that student feel expected and to hand them one concrete, usable tip, so vague reassurance such as 'school is fun' will not earn marks on its own.
+The form is an email, which means a greeting, a body, and a sign-off are expected, not optional extras.
+The constraint is the word 'one' attached to the tip: a list of five tips would actually break the task, even if every tip were good advice.
+Five short lines capture all of this before a single sentence of the email is drafted, and every choice that follows, from the greeting to the closing line, can be checked against them.
+Notice that decoding produced a plan, not a draft: it is short enough to write in under a minute, yet specific enough that two different students decoding the same prompt should land on very similar answers, because the prompt itself fixes those five answers.

 Task